grafana/google-sheets-datasource/docs/sources/alerting.md

 1. Save the panel and the dashboard if you have made changes.
 1. Click the panel title and select **Edit** → open the **Alert** tab (or **Alert** in the panel editor).
 1. Click **Create alert rule from this panel**.
 1. Define the rule: name, folder, condition (for example, when a value is above or below a threshold), evaluation group, and contact points.
-For details, refer to [Create an alert rule](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/alerting/alerting-rules/create-alert-rules/).
+For details, refer to [Configure Grafana-managed alert rules](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/alerting/alerting-rules/create-grafana-managed-rule/).
 1. Save the rule.

 After the rule is created, Grafana will evaluate it on the schedule you configured and send notifications when the condition is met.

 ## Query and data considerations

-- Use the same [query editor](query-editor.md) options as in panels: **Spreadsheet ID**, **Range**, **Use Time Filter**, and **Cache Time**.
+- Use the same [query editor](https://grafana.com/docs/plugins/grafana-googlesheets-datasource/latest/query-editor/) options as in panels: **Spreadsheet ID**, **Range**, **Use Time Filter**, and **Cache Time**.
 The alert evaluation runs your query and then applies the condition to the result.
 - For threshold-style rules, your sheet should return data that Grafana can treat as numeric or time series (for example, a column with numbers or a time column plus value column).
 The exact condition you can set depends on your panel type and how the data is shaped.
 - If your sheet data or range changes (for example, new rows), ensure the alert rule’s query still matches the range you intend (for example, a fixed range like `Sheet1!A1:E100` or a range that includes new rows).